-A comprehensive car insurance plan offers complete protection against the damages to your car due to an accident or a road-mishap.
-This plan is called a comprehensive plan because it provides coverage for the damages to your car, third-party legal liability, theft, along with the personal accident coverage.
-The coverage can be boosted by selecting additional covers, such as engine protector, accessories cover, medical expenses, zero depreciation cover, etc. This cover is widely popular, as it offers full-fledged coverage and it leaves the policyholder stress-free.
+The comprehensive coverage can also be boosted by selecting additional covers, such as engine protector, accessories cover, medical expenses, zero depreciation cover, etc. This cover is widely popular, offering full-fledged coverage and leaving the policyholder stress-free.

-A comprehensive car insurance plan safeguards the insured vehicle against the following:
+A comprehensive car insurance policy safeguards the insured vehicle against the following:

 Here are the factors that are excluded from the coverage of a comprehensive insurance plan:

-The pros and cons of these two kinds of car insurance plans depend on many elements.
-It is crucial to understand these factors so that you can analyze, compare, and then make a wise decision.
+The pros and cons of these two car insurance plans depend on many elements.
+It is crucial to understand these factors to analyse, compare, and then make a wise decision.

 In case the value of your vehicle is low, it’s recommended to buy third-party insurance only, as the repairs to the damages could be managed very easily.
-It is economical to pay the repair bills as compared to paying for the high premium of a comprehensive insurance cover.
+It is economical to pay the repair bills as compared to paying for the high premium of comprehensive insurance coverage.